6vx/kitebot721/src/lib/text/devlog/Powershell.md

 Then I decided surely I'd draw every day if I opened my computer to a brand new canvas every day, ready to be doodled upon in even the most lazy attempt at art.

 Enter: Powershell.
-I made a set of blank, root files for my "canvas.leo" and a daily "journal .md" and this script, after some wrangling, ended up being executed by the windows scheduler somewhat reliably.
+I made a set of blank, root files for my "canvas.leo" and a daily "journal.md" and this script, after some wrangling, ended up being executed by the windows scheduler somewhat reliably.

 Enter: RCLONE/EC2/BASH.
 "Somewhat reliably" wasn't good enough.
 If I turned my computer on later in the day, sometimes it would take a while to execute.
 Such troublesome behaviour was getting in the way of my zen art habit.